Democracy education – youth participation

 We seek to achieve this by building youth capacity to become more democratically involved in their community and, to help change the way decisions affecting them are made through active civic engagement.

-Public accountability is the foundation of modern democratic governance, and, democracy remains a joke if those entrusted with power cannot be held accountable by the people for their actions, omissions, and expenditures.
-It is a symbol of good governance in both public and the private sector.
+Public accountability is the foundation of modern democratic governance, and, democracy remains a joke if those entrusted with power cannot be held accountable by the people for their actions, or omissions.

-Even as this continues to be the foundation for modern democratic governance, leaders in Nigeria and West Africa do not see public accountability as an integral part of democracy and governance and have continued to run states affairs with corruption and lack of accountability, forcing a psychological belief on the citizens that public accountability is not central in democracy and corruption is normal in public offices.
+Leaders in West Africa do not see public accountability as an integral part of democracy and governance and have continued to run state affairs with impunity, forcing a psychological belief on the citizens that public accountability is not central in democracy and that corruption is normal in public offices.

-MAWA Foundation works with the media, civil society organizations, and citizens to demand accountability from those entrusted with the institutional authority to govern the people.
+MAWA Foundation works with the media, civil society organizations, and citizens to demand accountability from those entrusted with the institutional authority to govern the p

 The challenge of capacity deficits in Nigeria and other West African states is a pressing problem that contributes to stunting development, and this will also significantly play a role in the future.
 The capacity deficit manifests prominently in the area of media and citizens advocacy.
 Therefore, MAWA Foundation works to build the capacity of conventional, community, and citizens’ journalists, for skills that will equip them to adequately discharge their duties and hold public officers accountable.

 With the decline in income and donor funding, many media outlets now struggle to undertake investigative reporting, which is time-consuming and expensive.
 These are adversely affecting the ability of media to expose corruption in public offices that will trigger citizens’ demand for accountability.

 MAWA Foundation dedicates a good percentage of its time to Investigative journalism, to dig deep into public corruption, crimes, and human rights abuses that will serve as bases to holding government and its actors accountable.